It’s time to turn our attention to improving the sleep you do get so that you can reap the benefits of nature’s nightly medicine.

 5. A ray of sunshine.

-By avoiding light by night and getting some sunshine or bright light in the morning, you’ll help your circadian rhythm keep the natural beat of your body.
+Getting some sunshine or bright light in the morning, you’ll help your circadian rhythm keep the natural beat of your body.
 Vitamin D can help in darker seasons.

 6. Supplementary support.